 • sharing parts of Content with other individuals for the purposes of collaboration and discussion (for example, sending an individual Content item to a fellow scholar for the purpose of collaboration on a research project);

-• linking, specifically including stable URLs JSTOR provides for each Content item outside of the JSTOR platform to facilitate or direct access (for example, incorporating a link to an assigned Content item into an online syllabi);
+• linking, specifically including stable URLs JSTOR provides for each Content item outside of the JSTOR Platform to facilitate or direct access (for example, incorporating a link to an assigned Content item into an online syllabi);

 • for JSTOR Collection Content, interlibrary loan (“ILL”), specifically, requests your library makes on your behalf to another Institutional Licensee for an item within that collection.
-Institutional Licensees may fulfill such requests via secure means provided that such use is not at a volume that would substitute for a subscription to the journal or acquisition of access to a Book (for example, ILL of a Book shall be restricted to a single copy of the requested Book chapter(s)); and
+Institutional Licensees may fulfill such requests via secure means provided that such use is not at a volume that would substitute for a subscription to the journal or acquisition of access to a Book (for example, ILL of a Book will be restricted to a single copy of the requested Book chapter(s)); and

 • use in accordance with the principles of fair use under Section 107 of the United States Copyright Act except as follows:

-• For Reveal Digital Content: ITHAKA does not take a position on whether additional use of the content beyond these Terms and Conditions of Use or Creative Commons license if applicable (as mentioned in Section 3(b) below) may be permitted under United States copyright law or other laws.
+• For Reveal Digital Content: JSTOR does not take a position on whether additional use of the content beyond these Terms and Conditions of Use or Creative Commons license if applicable (as mentioned in Section 3(b) below) may be permitted under United States copyright law or other laws.
 Users who decide to make such uses do so at their own risk.
-Users expressly acknowledge and agree that ITHAKA shall not be liable in any way for any uses they make of the Reveal Digital Content without securing copyright holder permission, whether or not such use is made in reliance on fair use and/or other provisions of the United States copyright or other intellectual property rights laws.
+Users expressly acknowledge and agree that JSTOR will not be liable in any way for any uses they make of the Reveal Digital Content without securing copyright holder permission, whether or not such use is made in reliance on fair use and/or other provisions of the United States copyright or other intellectual property rights laws.

 2. You may be able to make broader use of the following types of Content: